 A year after the Lehman Brothers fell into bankruptcy, the event which set off the financial crisis, large banks´ old bad habits have come back.
 Obama himself addressed a strong warning towards the financial world yesterday.
 Something has happened, however, on the local level.
 We give you an interview with Prof. Luigino Bruni, economist at the University of Milan-Bicocca.

-Wells Fargo´s top manager celebrated the first anniversary of the collapse of the Lehman Brothers with a sumptuous party in Malibu.
+[fulltext] =>Wells Fargo´s top manager celebrated the first anniversary of the collapse of the Lehman Brothers with a sumptuous party in Malibu.
 The "creative" financial tools have come back, just like the stellar stipends for financial executives.
 Have we really not learned anything from what happened?

 «It´s a good question, but it would really seem like the answer is no. It´s enough to think of Stanley Morgan, a bank that was saved with public money.
-Now that it´s making Luigino_Bruniprofit again, it has announced one-million dollar rewards for every director.
+Now that it´s making profit again, it has announced one-million dollar rewards for every director.
 Personally, I find that offensive.
 The way of carrying ahead finance is similar to what it was before the crisis.
 The lesson on moral risk was received at the political level, but there hasn´t been any real change.
 And anyways, it´s true that the same rating agencies that were responsible for the collapse continue to work like they did before.
 At this rate, the risk of another crisis is concrete».

-«Actually, at least in the beginning, things were like this, but not anymore.
+And yet, some signs of change in mentality seem to exist.
+In the report presented yesterday by the Stieglitz-Sen-Fitoussi commission, it holds that Gross National Product cannot be the only measure of the well-being of a country.
+Instead, it´s necessary to consider parameters like the situation of families and equality as well.
+Regular people are paying more attention to how they spend their money...does this not mean anything?«Actually, at least in the beginning, things were like this, but not anymore.
 It´s true that the perception of the relationship between citizen and bank has changed.
 We´ve seen a return to the local territory, with growth in credit unions and ethical banks.
 We have felt the need of trustworthy relationships, even if this means turning to a smaller bank that might offer less advantageous conditions.
 In Italy, moreover, we have a long tradition in this field: we invented cooperatives, which took root already in the Middle Ages and which are widely diffused today, especially in the North.
 The South, in fact, has suffered more from the crisis».

 This is certainly one of the main differences with respect to the United States...